 Far from isolated laboratory conditions, the house is located in Northern Tasmania in one of Australia’s most variable climates, with snowstorms, gale force wind and heatwaves and permanently inhabited, subject to intensive traffic and scrutiny.

-The Forty Wall House is currently under construction, with expected completion in early 2022.
+The Forty Wall House project has been delayed with expected completion in 2022/23.
 The construction progress, learnings and results will be published on this website and other channels.

 The project is open source.
 Anyone is invited to contribute ideas, materials and technology to the experiment.